jmilet/jmilet.github.io/_posts/2014-09-24-elixir-macros.markdown

 ---

-When I started playing with Elixir's macros some days ago I knew they were inspired by Lisp's ones.
-I always wanted to look at them but I found them such an advanced topic that I always ended giving up.
+When I started playing with Elixir's macros some days ago I knew they were inspired by the Lisp's ones.
+I always wanted to look at the latter, but I found them such an advanced topic that I always ended giving up.

 But this time I did it.
-I jumped into my scratch Emacs buffer and began to apply all I learned about Elixir macros to emacs Lisp.
+I jumped into my scratch Emacs buffer and began to apply all I learned about Elixir macros to Emacs Lisp.
 These are my notes explaining how both languages compare in this regard.

 As always remember...
 I'm still learning...